dynamicparallax/dynamicparallax.github.io/pages/about.md

 ---
 layout: page
 title: about
-description: Chris Nadeau is an Inforamtion Security Professional currently working as an Information Security Architect with focuses on ICS/SCADA, Incident Response, MDM, and DLP
+description: Chris Nadeau is an Inforamtion Security Professional currently working as an Information Security Architect with focuses on ICS/SCADA Network Security, Incident Response, MDM, and DLP.
 ---

-Chris Nadeau is a security researcher who specializes in Network Security, and Incident Response.
+Chris Nadeau is a security researcher who specializes in network security and incident response.
+Chris has a background in network administration, datacenter operations, and security engineering.
 Recently, he has been building and leading private sector security operations capabilities.
-In his previous life, Chris led disaster recovery and incident response for AT&T Global Network Operations, defining and documenting Disaster Recovery and detecting and removing Advanced Persistent Threats.
+In his previous life, Chris worked as a Network Engineer for AT&T Global Network Operations, and served in the U.S. Navy as a Electronic Warfare Specialist and a Military Threat Analyst.

 ---